fbpx Empirical Methods II | Harvard Kennedy School

 API-203M

-Section A (Michela Carlana) Causal Inference and Prediction: This module will delve deeper into quantitatively evaluating the impact of programs through quasi-experimental study designs, and assessing the strengths and weaknesses of different approaches.
+Section A (Benjamin Schneer) Causal Inference and Prediction: This module will delve deeper into quantitatively evaluating the impact of programs through quasi-experimental study designs, and assessing the strengths and weaknesses of different approaches.
 Students will also be introduced to the language and techniques of prediction and machine learning.
 Analyses of datasets will be conducted using R.

-Section D (Chase Harrison) Survey Methods: Survey research is used in a variety of fields to create original data and answer questions that otherwise couldn’t be answered.
+Section D (Daniel Schneider) Survey Methods: Survey research is used in a variety of fields to create original data and answer questions that otherwise couldn’t be answered.
 This module is designed to teach students the skills necessary to create, use, and interpret survey data.
 The module will cover questionnaire design, sampling, modes of data collection, and other topics.
 Students will complete applied assignments in survey methods.

 Section Z (Timothy Layton): Similar to Section A, this module will delve into quasi-experimental techniques most commonly used for causal inference, laying out the mathematical foundations for each approach, and assessing the underlying mathematical assumptions required for each method to produce causal estimates.
 Students will also be exposed to modern methods for prediction and machine learning, with a detailed description of the statistical theory behind these approaches along with instruction in their practical application.
 All analysis will be conducted using R. Please note, students in Section Z of API-202M will continue on to Section Z of API-203M.